 Any payments from The Department of Veterans Affairs Office received by the University will be processed in the following manner: A determination will be established from the Program Director and approved by the Department Chair if the learner will retain the current grade or if a grade of Incomplete will be given.
 This determination will be in accordance with the current withdrawal policy and with the best interest of the learner/service member considered.
 A learner that has been withdrawn due to a military deployment will have the option to retake the course at a later date, and a tuition waiver or grade change will be issued.
 The tuition waiver allows the learner to retake the course at no-charge.
 If the learner does not return to retake the course, the current withdrawal policy stands.
 Upon re-entry to coursework, the military service member should contact his/her advisor, financial aid counselor, and the School Certifying Official if Veterans Education Benefits are being used.
-The advisor will create a new plan of study and the military service member to advise them of any funding that needed to be returned due to deployment and on future financial aid options available to them upon re-admittance.
+The advisor will create a new plan of study and the military service member will be re-admitted to an appropriate course.
+The financial aid counselor will work with the military service member to advise them of any funding that needed to be returned due to deployment and on future financial aid options available to them upon re-admittance.